-Being that Mike handles marketing for two PR-driven companies, it is safe to assume that he has some ideas about the future of PR and marketing.
+Being that Mike handles marketing for two PR-driven companies, it is safe to assume that he has some ideas about the future of PR and marketing within the tech industry.
 Continue reading below to check out where he thinks marketing will be when more technology is introduced, where the intersection of PR and marketing will lie, and how the relationships between publicists and journalists will manifest.

 Where do you see journalism headed in the next ten years?